bxdoan/bxdoan/README.md

 <div align="center">

-> Teach thy tongue to say, “I do not know,” and thous shalt progress.
+> Go confidently in the direction of your dreams.
+Live the life you have imagined.

-> — Maimonides —
+> — Henry David Thoreau —

 </div>